artfin/PES-Fitting-MSA/README.md

   * `TOLERANCE_GRAD`, `TOLERANCE_CHANGE`, `MAX_ITER` : parameter propagation for `LBFGS`
   * `WEIGHT_DECAY` : parameter propagation for `Adam`

-We use `LBFGS` as the primary optimization algorithm; `Adam` was used only for pretraining without much.
+We use `LBFGS` as the primary optimization algorithm; `Adam` was used only for pretraining without much success.

 * `SCHEDULER` : reduce learning rate when a target metric has stopped improving
   * `NAME` : scheduler class within `torch.optim` [no default; available `ReduceLROnPlateau`]